Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Conclusion

-Further research may also explore the temporal dynamics of visibility how patterns change by time of day, day of week, or due to traffic conditions presents another promising avenue for refining placement strategies.
-Crucially, validating the derived visibility metrics against empirical data, such as human eye-tracking studies conducted in real or simulated environments, or correlating metrics with real-world advertising campaign effectiveness data, remains an essential step to fully establish the practical predictive power and utility of this quantitative visibility framework.
+Further research may also explore the temporal dynamics of visibility how patterns change by time of day, day of week, or due to traffic conditions presents another promising avenue for refining visibility estimates.
+Crucially, validating the derived visibility metrics against empirical data, such as human eye-tracking studies conducted in real or simulated environments, or correlating metrics with downstream outcomes of interest, remains an essential step to fully establish the practical predictive power and utility of this quantitative visibility framework.
 Future work can also be directed towards a bigger scale both in space and time, may focus on analysis of real-time data or calculating change in visibility patterns before, during and after major events.